jhpyle/docassemble/_docs/docker.md

 The process of installing your own [Exim] certificates is very similar to the process of installing [HTTPS] certificates.

-If you are using [S3], copy your certificate and private key to the `certs` folder of your [S3] bucket, using the filenames `exim.crt` and `exim.key`, respectively.
+If you are using [S3] or [Azure blob storage], copy your certificate and private key to the `certs` folder of your [S3] bucket or [Azure blob storage] container, using the filenames `exim.crt` and `exim.key`, respectively.

-If you are not using [S3], save these files as:
+If you are not using [S3] or [Azure blob storage], save these files
+as:

 * `/usr/share/docassemble/certs/exim.crt` (certificate)
 * `/usr/share/docassemble/certs/exim.key` (private key)